ElliottMetzler/the-manhattan-project/README.md

 From this output we can make a few interesting observations.
 First, the negative coefficient for number of ingredients can interpret it as follows: An additional ingredient leads to an expected decrease in 0.155 ounces of alcohol per dollar.
 This makes sense if we consider that the liquors showed very low negative correlations, so increasing an ingredient will lead to a non-alcoholic ingredient being added in most cases.
 This will result in a dilution of the total alcohol content.
 Since ingredients cost money, this will reduce the ounces of alcohol per dollar.
 Next, we see a positive coefficient for ounces of alcohol.
 On average, an increase in one ounce of alcohol leads to an increase in 0.52 ounces of alcohol per dollar, ceteris paribus.
-This is the result of a combination of factors including average abv of liquor ingredients and average abv of cocktails.
-Lastly, we come to our independent variable of interest, which does ot
+This is the result of the cost of alcohol, which offsets the increase in ounces of alcohol per dollar in a way that prevents a one to one relationship.
+Lastly, we come to our independent variable of interest.
+Although it is statistically significant, the cofficient is very small.
+An one ounce increase will lead to an expected increase in ounces of alcohol per dollar of 0.037, holding all else fixed.

 ## Conclusion